Removeableox/http-server/README.md

 An http server implementation following the "Final Project" tutorial from the official rust book.

 The code is littered with comments for my own understanding of complex/new concepts.

+First project I wrote in a [series of server-related projects]([For use in a larger project](https://github.com/Removeableox/forward-proxy-WIP)